NeoResearch/nef-learn/index.markdown

 * Maps: a map can contain a byte array mapping from a key to a value, that may be another stack item
 * Interop Interfaces: these stack items are only meant to used for interoperating with high-level implementations of NeoVM, such as NeoContract (the Application Engine for Neo Blockchain)

+### NVM Opcodes

+A NeoVM program_ is called _script_ (or _NeoVM script_), which is composed by several operations (called _opcodes_).
+Each opcode has a unique number and a unique name, in order to identify the operation.
+For example: opcode named `PUSH1`, number 81 (in hex, `81 = 0x51`), generates the number 1; opcode named `ADD`, number 147 (in hex, `147 = 0x93`) adds two numbers.

-## Adding Some Numbers (EasyForth)
+## Push and Add Some Numbers

-The thing that separates Forth from most other languages is its use of the stack.
-In Forth, everything revolves around the stack.
-Any time you type a number, it gets pushed onto the stack.
-If you want to add two numbers together, typing `+` takes the top two numbers off the stack, adds them, and puts the result back on the stack.

-Let's take a look at an example.
+All information needs to be on NeoVM stack in order to be processed.
+For example, if you want to add two numbers, first you need to put them on the stack.
+One difference from other languages is that you need to _first put the operands, and then put the operation_, e.g., operation `1 + 2` is done as `1 2 +` on the stack.
+Where is the result of the operation stored?
+Again, the result of the operation is also put back on the stack.

+Let's try it on practice!
 Type (don't copy-paste) the following into the interpreter, typing `Enter` after each line.

-    1
-    2
-    3
+    PUSH1
+    PUSH2
+    PUSH3

 {% include editor.html %}